. . . your guide to visiting the holy places

 Abu Ghosh, near Kiryat Yearim (or Kiryat el-Enab), just over 60 stadia (11km) west of Jerusalem on the main road to Joppa.

 With the Amwas tradition lost, the Crusaders settled on Kiryat el-Enab as Emmaus.
 They built a church there in 1140 and called the place Castellum Emmaus.
-After the Crusaders were defeated 47 years later, Muslims used the church as stables.

 This town was previously known as the resting place of the Ark of the Covenant for 20 years between being retrieved from the Philistines and being taken to Jerusalem by King David around 1000 BC.